 12) Zachary Tracer

-He is a senior editor at Business Insider, where he oversees topics like health care, the energy industry, and the legal cannabis business.
+Zachary Tracer is a senior editor at Business Insider, where he oversees topics like health care, the energy industry, and the legal cannabis business.
 Before his current position, he was a healthcare reporter at Bloomberg News.
-He’s written about how drug prices are set, the insurers who are profiting off Obamacare, and the big firms that are changing healthcare to help their workers.
+He’s written about how drug prices are set.
+Tracer has also covered the insurers who are profiting off Obamacare, and the big firms that are changing healthcare to help their workers.